npm/npm/doc/cli/npm-update.md

 As of `npm@2.6.1`, the `npm update` will only inspect top-level packages.
 Prior versions of `npm` would also recursively inspect all dependencies.
-To get the old behavior, use `npm --depth Infinity update`.
+To get the old behavior, use `npm --depth 9999 update`.

 ## EXAMPLES